paulomcg/bistoury/WEBSOCKET_RECONNECTION.md

 **To test reconnection**:
 1. Run the script
 2. Wait for messages to start flowing
-3. Disconnect your network for 15+ seconds
+3. Disconnect your network for 10+ seconds
 4. Reconnect your network
 5. Watch automatic reconnection and subscription restoration

+**What you'll see:**
+- `⚠️ No messages received for 10s, connection appears dead`
+- `🔄 Reconnection attempt #1 (delay: 1.0s)`
+- `✅ Reconnection successful and stable` (only when actually working)

+The system now validates connections before claiming success, eliminating false "success" messages.

 ## 🏭 Production Usage